comicstarfish/weight-calculator-software/README.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ...
 ```
-### 6. Hold Ctrl and click the displayed link to access the python web app.
+### 6. Hold Ctrl and click the displayed link to access the python web app, or simply copy paste `http://127.0.0.1:5000` in web browser.